BILL ANALYSIS

 Cyber Ready Workforce Act

-HR8110 (Cyber Ready Workforce Act) carries an AI-assessed market impact score of 4/10 with a neutral outlook for investors.
+HR8110 (Cyber Ready Workforce Act) has been assessed with a neutral outlook for investors.
 The primary sectors impacted are Technology.
 View the full bill text on Congress.gov.

 4/10